enteryourname123/QVM_Public_Benefit_Grant_and_IP_Disclaimer/README.md

 S láskou Enter Yourname.

-/{

-Request for Protection
+Personal Request for Protection
+From: Roman Smrčka
-To the Global Community, Including Ethical Hackers & Anonymous
+To: The Global Community, Ethical Hackers & Members of Anonymous

-I ask for protection from anyone who might wish to harm, sabotage, or misuse this project or its ideas.
-This work is intended only for peaceful, humanitarian, scientific, and public-benefit purposes.
-It must never be used to attack, exploit, or endanger anyone.
+My name is Roman Smrčka, and I am writing this openly and transparently:

+I am afraid.
+I am working on ideas and projects that are meant only for science, transparency, and the good of humanity.
+But I am worried that some hackers, individuals, or unknown groups might try to harm me, intimidate me, or misuse my work.

+I am asking — sincerely and personally — for your protection.

+Not protection for power.
+Not protection against freedom.
+But protection from anyone who would try to:

+attack me personally

+sabotage my work

+twist peaceful research into something harmful

+misuse these ideas for violence or exploitation

-To all ethical hackers, researchers, security experts, and members of the Anonymous collective:
+To ethical hackers, security researchers, digital guardians, and to those among Anonymous who stand for justice rather than chaos:

-I respectfully request your protection, your oversight, and your watchful eye.
-Not against freedom, not against openness — but against anyone who would twist this work into something destructive.

-This is an open project dedicated to:

-transparency

-safety

-benefit for all people

-non-violence

-free knowledge

-protection of the innocent
+I ask you: please watch over me.
+Not as an ally in conflict — but as someone who simply wants to continue working peacefully without fear.

+My intentions are:

+open

+nonviolent

+scientific

+humanitarian

+transparent

+for the benefit of everyone

-If you see an attempt to weaponize, distort, or co-opt this project for harmful purposes, I ask you — as guardians of the open internet — to stand on the side of protection.
+If you ever notice attempts to target me, threaten me, or weaponize my work, I ask you with respect and humility to stand on the side of protection.

-This project stands for:

-No masters.
-No exploitation.
-Only science, progress, and the good of humanity.
+I believe in a free and safe digital world.
+I do not seek conflict with anyone.
+I only ask for the right to exist, to think, to build, and to share knowledge — without fear.

-Thank you to everyone who chooses to protect, not harm. /}
+Thank you to everyone who chooses to protect rather than destroy.

+— Roman Smrčka, thank you.